sunnycomes/sunnycomes.github.io/source/_posts/2013-09-6-short-list-of-mysql-commands.markdown

 * `CREATE TABLE table_name (create_clause1, create_clause2, ...)`
 Creates a table with columns as indicated in the create clauses.
 	* create\_clause: column name followed by column type, followed optionally by modifiers.
-For example, "gene_id INT AUTO\_INCREMENT PRIMARY KEY" (without the quotes) creates a column of type integer with the modifiers described below.
+For example, `gene_id INT AUTO_INCREMENT PRIMARY KEY` (without the quotes) creates a column of type integer with the modifiers described below.
 	* create\_clause modifiers
-		* AUTO\_INCREMENT : each data record is assigned the next sequential number when it is given a NULL value.
+		* `AUTO_INCREMENT` : each data record is assigned the next sequential number when it is given a `NULL` value.
-		* PRIMARY KEY : Items in this column have unique names, and the table is indexed automatically based on this column.
-One column must be the PRIMARY KEY, and only one column may be the PRIMARY KEY.
-This column should also be NOT NULL.
+		* `PRIMARY KEY` : Items in this column have unique names, and the table is indexed automatically based on this column.
+One column must be the `PRIMARY KEY`, and only one column may be the `PRIMARY KEY`.
+This column should also be `NOT NULL`.
-		* NOT NULL : No NULL values are allowed in this column: a NULL generates an error message as the data is inserted into the table.
+		* `NOT NULL` : `No NULL` values are allowed in this column: a `NULL` generates an error message as the data is inserted into the table.
-		* DEFAULT value : If a NULL value is used in the data for this column, the default value is entered instead.
+		* `DEFAULT value` : If a `NULL` value is used in the data for this column, the default value is entered instead.

 * `DROP TABLE table_name`
 Removes the table from the database.
 Permanently!
 So be careful with this command!